CFEVA Exhibitions

 CFEVA at The Science Center @ 3600 Market Street

-On View January 22-March 20, 2026
+On View April 18-June 21, 2026

 3600 Market Street, Philadelphia, PA 19104

-Click here to browse available work for sale.
 Click here for the exhibition binder.

+This exhibition is in partnership with The Science Center at 3600 Market, the former Esther Klein Gallery.
 For decades, the Science Center has embraced the arts as a vital part of innovation and community-building.
 From Esther Klein’s visionary belief that art and science together spark curiosity, creativity, and progress, to today’s partnerships with organizations like the Center for Emerging Visual Artists, that commitment remains central to our mission.
 By investing in diverse, local artistic talent, the Science Center continues to create space for new voices, perspectives, and ideas—recognizing that a vibrant, inclusive arts ecosystem strengthens both our innovation community and the city we call home.

 CFEVA Exhibition at The Sonesta Philadelphia Rittenhouse Square